aipmhub/aipm-chat/contributing/State-Management/State-Management-Intro.md

 # Best Practices for State Management

 AiPMChat differs from traditional CRUD web applications in that it involves a large amount of rich interactive capabilities.
 Therefore, it is crucial to design a data flow architecture that is easy to develop and maintain.
-This document will introduce the best practices for data flow management in LobeChat.
+This document will introduce the best practices for data flow management in AiPMChat.

 ## TOC